Russian Black Terrier

 Common inquiries about the breed

-Yes, they are a working breed that needs significant daily physical and mental activity.
+They are working dogs that require significant daily physical exercise and mental stimulation.

 View Official FCI Standard